alanprado1/enterprise-security-grc-lab/docs/phase-2-build.md

 ## Objective

 Provision all VMs in dependency order, configure network interfaces and static IPs, and verify connectivity between each zone before moving to detection configuration.
-Every VM was built manually — see [ADR-05](adrs/adr-05-manual-provisioning.md) for the reasoning behind choosing manual provisioning over IaC for this lab.
+Every VM was built manually, check [ADR-05](adrs/adr-05-manual-provisioning.md) for the reasoning behind choosing manual provisioning over IaC for this lab.

 ## Build order and rationale

 VMs were provisioned in strict dependency order:

-1. **VMware virtual networks** — LAN Segments must exist before any VM is created
+1. **VMware virtual networks**:LAN Segments must exist before any VM is created
-2. **pfSense** — all other VMs need a gateway and firewall rules to exist first
+2. **pfSense**:all other VMs need a gateway and firewall rules to exist first
-3. **Cowrie (Ubuntu)** — honeypot configured once its DMZ gateway exists
+3. **Cowrie (Ubuntu)**:honeypot configured once its DMZ gateway exists
-4. **Windows Server** — internal endpoint configured once its gateway exists
+4. **Windows Server**:internal endpoint configured once its gateway exists
-5. **Kali Linux** — attack VM, no dependencies other than the SIMINTERNET gateway
+5. **Kali Linux**:attack VM, no dependencies other than the SIMINTERNET gateway
-6. **Shuffle SOAR (Ubuntu)** — management zone, configured last
+6. **Shuffle SOAR (Ubuntu)**:management zone, configured last

 ## VMware network configuration

-Rather than VMware's Host-only networks, the lab uses **LAN Segments** — a VMware feature that creates direct VM-to-VM connections bypassing the VMware virtual switch infrastructure entirely.
+Rather than VMware's Host-only networks, the lab uses **LAN Segments**, a VMware feature that creates direct VM-to-VM connections bypassing the VMware virtual switch infrastructure entirely.
 This was necessary due to a known issue with Host-only network traffic passing between VMs on some Windows 11 configurations.

 Four LAN Segments were created: